LP-76/KeywordSearch/README.md

 # KeywordSearch
-Quick Keyword Search for school
+Quick Keyword Search I used for load.in app.
+This uses apache lucene which is a open-source search engine.